kbat/docs/analysis/newf2/smartp.md

 {% challenge "What is the problem in this case?" %}
-You have crated smart code, using smart pointers.
+You have created smart code, using smart pointers.
 It looks like this
 ```cpp
     void MyClass::MyFunction() {
       auto ptr = new TLorentzVector(0,0,0,0);